libhal/SJSU-Dev2/documentation/contributing/presubmit-checks.md

 # Presubmit Checks

-Before you can merge anything to SJSU-Dev2 repo, you need to preform a few presubmit checks.
+Before anything is merged into SJSU-Dev2, various health and system checks are preformed.
+These are called "presubmit" checks.

-The presubmit checks will build, test, and lint the code, as well as check to make sure that the current commit stage is clean.
-The following sections will go into detail about these processes and wha thtey do.
+The presubmit checks will build, test, check the style of the code, and much more.

 ## Building & Testing